 Public Wi-Fi Project

 The Downtown Far Rockaway Public Wi-Fi Project is funded by the NYC Economic Development Corporation and New America.
-If you would like to see a video clip provided by NY1, cut and paste this link into your browser:
+See NY1 video, Far Rockaway Businesses Get Special Wi-Fi To Stay Online in Future Storms.

 Downtown Far Rockaway represents the largest concentration of retail and businesses throughout the Rockaways.
 The 22-block area that constitutes Downtown Far Rockaway includes over 280+ businesses and a growing health care presence that is now referred to as the Rockaway’s Medical Row.